 Compared with the violin bow, the viola one has a wider part of bow hair and it is few grams heavier.
 It is characterized by its round shape at the rectangular corner of the frog.

-In Xavier Vidal i Roca we have violas of all sizes and levels.
+At Luthier Vidal we have violas of all sizes and levels.
 All of them have been previously calibrated guaranteeing an excellent sound.
 We also have a professional specialized team willing to guide your decision according to your needs and preferences in order to provide you fully satisfaction in the purchase of your instrument.

 Viola is a string instrument that sits between the violin and the cello in terms of tonality.
 It is longer and a little wider than the violin, so it has also a lower tone as an instrument, being recognized as the contralto or the dramatic tenor of the family.
 For this reason, viola has always been more used for harmonics in the symphonic literature rather than as a solo instrument.
 However, many composers and performers have succumbed to the charms of its melancholic sound, for example Bach.